vatpac-technology/sops/docs/events/worldflight/Enroute/leg2.md

 Minimum distance between arrivals at handoff to DAW is **10nm** (with no significant closing speed).
 It is important to try not to exceed **15nm**, due to the large number of arrivals.

+##### MAESTRO
+If a Flow controller is online, the [MAESTRO](../../../client/maestro.md) plugin should be used to determine the landing sequence.
+Enroute positions must ensure they comply with any sequencing instructions set out by Flow and communicated through the plugin.

+!!! note
+    The MAESTRO plugin has been included in the Australia dataset by default for the event.

 ## WorldFlight Teams
 [WorldFlight Teams](../../../../#official-team-callsigns) will be highlighted by default and should receive priority at all stages of flight.